-How Leatherhead can help Leatherhead Food Research provides expertise and support to the global food and beverage sector.
+How Leatherhead can help ¬

+Leatherhead Food Research provides expertise and support to the global food and beverage sector.
 Our significant experience in food science, safety practices, manufacturing processes and food law and regulation enables us to provide invaluable advice to clients involved in a dispute.
 We have helped mediation situations and have provided expert witnesses at legal hearings.

-About the author Dr Peter Wareing, Food Safety & Manufacturing Consultant, has served as expert witness in a number of civil and criminal trials.
+About the author ¬

+Dr Peter Wareing, Food Safety & Manufacturing Consultant, has served as expert witness in a number of civil and criminal trials.
 Peter's specialist areas are food safety systems, including HACCP, microbiology and mycology.
 In his role as Food Safety & Manufacturing Consultant, Peter undertakes troubleshooting audits and investigations for clients, provides guidance on traceability systems and delivers food safety related training.
 Peter obtained his BSc in Agricultural Science from the University of Leeds and a PhD in Plant Pathology from the University of Hull.

-About Leatherhead Food Research
+About Leatherhead Food Research ¬

-Leatherhead Food Research provides expertise and support to the global food and drinks sector with practical solutions that cover all stages of a product's life cycle from consumer insight, ingredient innovation and sensory testing to food safety consultancy and global regulatory advice.
+Leatherhead Food Research provides expertise and support to the global food and drink sector with practical solutions that cover all stages of a product's life cycle from consumer insight, ingredient innovation and sensory testing to food safety consultancy and global regulatory advice.
 Leatherhead operates a membership programme which represents a who's who of the global food and drinks industry.
 Supporting all members and clients, large or small, Leatherhead provides consultancy and advice, as well as training, market news, published reports and bespoke projects.
-Alongside member support and project work, our world-renowned experts deliver cutting-edge research in areas that drive long-term commercial benefit for the food and drinks industry.
-Leatherhead Food Research is a trading name of Leatherhead Research Ltd, a Science Group (AIM:SAG) company.
+Alongside the Member support and project work, our worldrenowned experts deliver cutting-edge research in areas that drive long term commercial benefit for the food and drink industry.
+Leatherhead Food Research is a trading name of Leatherhead Research Ltd, a Science Group Company.

+help@leatherheadfood.com

-help@leatherheadfood.com T. +44 1372 376761 www.leatherheadfood.com
+T. +44 1372 376761

+www.leatherheadfood.com

-About Science Group plc
+About Science Group plc ¬

-Science Group plc (AIM:SAG) provides independent advisory and advanced product development services focused on science and technology initiatives.
-Our specialist companies, Sagentia, Oakland Innovation, OTM Consulting and Leatherhead Food Research, collaborate closely with their clients in key vertical markets to deliver clear returns on technology and R&D investments.
-With more than 350 staff worldwide, primarily scientists and engineers, the Group has R&D centres in Cambridge and Epsom with additional offices in London, Boston, Houston and Dubai.
+Science Group plc offers independent advisory and leading-edge product development services focused on science and technology initiatives.
+Its specialist companies, Sagentia, Oakland Innovation, OTM Consulting and Leatherhead Food Research, collaborate closely with their clients in key vertical markets to deliver clear returns on technology and R&D investments.
+Science Group plc is listed on the London AIM stock exchange and has more than 350 employees, comprised of scientists, nutritionists, engineers, mathematicians and market experts.

-info@sciencegroup.com

-www.sciencegroup.com